-Community Auth has a form helper extensions and a custom serialization helper, providing an enhanced form_open function, and adding some new functions for you to use.
+Community Auth has a form helper extensions and custom serialization helper and auth helper files, providing an enhanced form_open function, and adding some new functions for you to use.

-The serialization helper is autoloaded, but you do need to load the form helper to use it.
+The serialization helper is autoloaded, but you do need to load the form helper or auth helper to use them.

 // Check if logged in user is an admin $bool = is_role('admin');

 The is_role() function allows you to check if a logged in user is a specific role.

 // Check if logged in has permission to do something $bool = acl_permits('administration.delete_users');